 “Picture-in-picture” may sound like a bizarre modern art exhibit, but it’s just the name of the feature that allows YouTube to play in a small, resizable window.
 This window persists while you do other things on your phone, allowing you to keep watching while you send messages or browse social media.
 It’s a great little innovation, and if you have the ability to use it, you absolutely should.

-If you are blessed with picture-in-picture mode, starting it is really easy.
-Simply start the video you want to watch, then go back to your home screen.
+Starting picture-in-picture is really easy.
+Simply play the video you want to watch, then go back to your home screen.
 The video should shrink down to a smaller window.
 If it doesn’t work and it should, make sure picture-in-picture mode is enabled in your settings.
 Head to your Settings app, then hit Apps and notifications > Advanced > Special access > Picture-in-picture > YouTube and toggle Allow picture-in-picture to the on position.

 Streaming to a Chromecast, Fire Stick, or other streaming device